The traveling salesman problem for lines, balls and planes: Introduction

 For congruent balls in $\RR^3$ we give the first explicit constant approximation factor, \emph{not} in the $O(1)$ form.

-\begin{theorem} Given a set of $n$ unit balls in $\RR^3$, and $\eps>0$, a TSP tour that is at most $54 \sqrt3 (1+\eps)$ times longer than the optimal, apart from an additive constant, can be computed in time $O(T(n,3,\eps))$.
-In particular, a TSP tour that is at most $100.61$ times longer than the optimal can be computed in time $O(T(n,3,0.01))$.
-Alternatively, a TSP tour that is at most $104.1$ times longer than the optimal can be computed in time $O(n^{3})$. \end{theorem}
+\begin{theorem} Given a set of $n$ unit balls in $\RR^3$, and $\eps>0$, a TSP tour whose length is at most $54 \sqrt3 (1+\eps)$ times the optimal, apart from an additive constant, can be computed in time $O(T(n,3,\eps))$.
+In particular, a TSP tour whose length is at most $100.61$ times the optimal can be computed in time $O(T(n,3,0.01))$.
+Alternatively, a TSP tour whose length is at most $104.1$ times the optimal can be computed in time $O(n^{3})$. \end{theorem}

+The above result generalizes to congruent balls in $\RR^d$ for any fixed dimension $d$; the proof is analogous to that of Theorem~\ref{thm:4} for the $3$-dimensional version.

+\begin{theorem} Given a set of $n$ unit balls in $\RR^d$, and $\eps>0$, a TSP tour whose length is at most $O(7.73^d)$ times the optimal can be computed in time $O(T(n,d,\eps))$. \end{theorem}